EJEP/datapoint-python/docs/source/getting-started.rst

 ::

-   forecast = manager.get_forecast(51, 0, "hourly")
+   forecast = manager.get_forecast(51, 0, "hourly", convert_weather_code=True)

-This takes three parameters: the latitude and longitude of the location you want a forecast for and also a forecast type of “hourly”.
+This takes four parameters: the latitude and longitude of the location you want a forecast for, a forecast type of “hourly” and an instruction to convert the numeric weather code to a string description.
 We’ll discuss the forecast types later on.

 This Forecast Object which has been returned to us contains lots of information which we will cover in a later section, right now we’re just going to get the